mokshaproject/moksha/docs/main/Features.rst

-:doc:`MokshaHub` gives you Expert System-like functionality by providing APIs for interacting with a variety of knowledge bases (SQLAlchemy models, Resource Connectors, Caches, Message Queues, etc), and can easily monitor and process incoming data.
+:doc:`MokshaHub` gives you Expert System-like functionality by providing APIs for interacting with a variety of knowledge bases (SQLAlchemy models, Caches, Message Queues, etc), and can easily monitor and process incoming data.
 One could then easily build state-machines, inference engines, or even forward/backward-chaning rule-driven expert systems.